PrivSec-dev/privsec.dev/content/posts/qubes/Using Lokinet on Qubes OS.md

 **Before we start...**

 This post should not be considered an endorsement of Lokinet in any shape or form.
-Lokinet is currently not in a good state - it has not had a public release since 2022, and most free public exit nodes have gone offline.
+Lokinet is currently not in a good state --- it has not had a public release since 2022, and most free public exit nodes have gone offline.
 According to the developers, they are doing major rewrites of the code, and it should not be used in production at the moment.

 ## Creating the TemplateVM

-Currently, the Lokinet client only seem to work well with Debian-based distributions.
+Currently, the Lokinet client seems to work well with only Debian-based distributions.
 This means that our template will have to be one of the Debian-based ones.
-Personally, I use [this script](https://github.com/TommyTran732/QubesOS-Scripts/blob/main/debian-gnome/debian-gnome.sh) to trim down the Debian GNOME template and convert it to KickSecure.
-KickSecure reduces the attack surface of Debian with a substantial set of hardening configurations, and a nice feature to go with an anonymity network like Lokinet is [Boot Clock Randomization](https://www.kicksecure.com/wiki/Boot_Clock_Randomization) which helps defend against [time-based denonymization attacks](https://www.whonix.org/wiki/Time_Attacks).
+Personally, I use [this script](https://github.com/TommyTran732/QubesOS-Scripts/blob/main/debian-gnome/debian-gnome.sh) to trim down the Debian GNOME template and convert it to Kicksecure.
+Kicksecure reduces the attack surface of Debian with a substantial set of hardening configurations, and a nice feature to go with an anonymity network like Lokinet is [Boot Clock Randomization](https://www.kicksecure.com/wiki/Boot_Clock_Randomization) which helps defend against [time-based denonymization attacks](https://www.whonix.org/wiki/Time_Attacks).

 Start by creating the bind directories for Lokinet's configurations: